 When keeping an aquarium full of fish, it is important to ensure that your pets are comfortable at all times.
 Many people make the mistake of thinking that all they have to do is collect an array of fish, put them in a tank, and keep them fed.
 However, there is so much more to the craft than that!
 Of course, fish need a steady supply of food and the right food at that.
 Every species has its own favored diet, so it is important to research that kind of information before feeding.
 It can help select an array of fish that all like similar food sources to make this routine a little easier.

-Once again, it is important to research the preferred PH level and temperature of the fish you are keeping, ensuring that the tank PH levels and temperature fall within the correct range.
+Once again, it is important to research the preferred rate of acidity and temperature of the fish you are keeping, ensuring that the tank PH levels and temperature fall within the correct range.
 The best way to maintain this is to purchase fish who all prefer similar levels or split the fish across two tanks if they prefer different things.

 So, what do you do when it comes to raising the PH levels in your tank?
-Of course, if your fish prefers a higher PH level, it is down to you to provide that comfortable environment.
-This article will be looking through exactly how you can raise PH levels in your aquarium while also touching on monitoring PH levels, low PH levels, carbon dioxide, and alkalinity.
+Of course, if your fish prefers a higher rate of acidity, it is down to you to provide that comfortable environment.
+This article will be looking through exactly how you can raise PH levels in your aquarium while also touching on monitoring PH levels, low rate of acidity, carbon dioxide, and alkalinity.

 What is PH?

 PH is a way to measure the acidity of your water and is ranked between 0 and 14.
 The lower the value, the more acidic and the higher the value, the more alkaline it is.
 The alkalinity represents how your water is able to neutralize the acid and carbon dioxide levels.
 The better the ability, the higher the PH value.
 In your tank, you should be aiming for around 8.3, if possible.

 How to raise the pH in reef tank without increasing alkalinity?